bartvanhoey/Magitui/README.md

 # Magitui

-Magitui is a .NET MAUI app to keep track of your financial situation.

-The Magitui app store its data in a private GitHub repository.
+Magitui is a .NET MAUI app to keep track of your financial situation and stores it data in your own private GitHub repository.

 ## Prerequisites